 “The opportunity to serve CurePSP is one I welcome.
 It is not often that time and circumstance permit giving back and making a contribution with a disease that hits close to home.
 I’ve had the opportunity to learn from my mother and stepfather; her with Alzheimer’s Disease, him with PSP.
 For my parents and for the parents and spouses and families of others; I am honored to support the mission of CurePSP.”

-Justin is a Vice President at Hammes Partners, a private equity platform focused on the U.S. healthcare market and is primarily involved in the investment activities of the firm.
+Justin is a Principal at Hammes Partners, a private equity platform focused on the U.S. healthcare market and is primarily involved in the investment activities of the firm.
 Prior to joining Hammes, Justin worked with the Acquisition and Asset Management groups at Greenfield Partners, a global real estate investment firm.
 His responsibilities included acquisition and management activities in various types of real estate, including healthcare, hospitality, distressed debt, and land, with responsibility for over $500 million in equity invested.
 Previously, he worked with Robert W. Baird & Co. in its Investment Banking Group.
 He earned a B.S. in Accountancy and a B.S. in Real Estate Finance from the University of Illinois, Urbana-Champaign.